Expat Essentials

 That’s already causing fallout.
 Director of France’s Pasteur public health institute, Yasmine Belkaid, said she gets “calls every day” from U.S.-based European and American scientists looking for jobs, according to multiple media reports.

-In just a few weeks – lightning speed for Europeans – there already are multiple initiatives in place to recruit U.S. talent.
+There already are multiple initiatives in place to recruit U.S. talent.
 And these initiatives include visas and money to entice Americans.

+In May, 2025, the European Commission announced the 900 million euro Choose Europe initiative to attract highly skilled talent to Europe, particularly in STEM research fields.
 But the truth is, there are a lot of reasons for Americans to skip Europe.
 Most glaringly, remuneration in Europe is at least 10 percent less than in the U.S., and the cost of living higher in advanced countries such as Switzerland.
 The funding just isn’t there as the U.S. spends almost twice as much on R&D as the EU.

 That said, a group of European countries is devising a strategy to change that and poach top American researchers.